 Everything slowed, to the point where even she could see the bullets streaking through the air.
 To the men in the trucks, she looked like a black-line blur.

-The volume of fire picked up.
-She ran up beside one of the trucks and accelerated into a vicious shoulder-check.
-The force of the strike caused the vehicle to rocket forward, pinballing off another truck and sending them both careening off the road.
+She ran up to a truck and threw her shoulder into it.
+The force of the strike caused the vehicle to pinball off another truck, sending them both careening off the road.
 They tumbled and flipped, and even though they were equipped with armor, Dee had hit them so damn hard that both of their hulls had bent inward.
-Two of the gunmen had been poking out from the windows; their limbs and appendages hung off their torsos at odd, mind-bending angles.
-One gunman’s head was bent so far back that it looked like it was going to snap completely off, like an overworked piece of superheated plastic.

 The other two cars were gaining distance; they probably thought they were going to get away.

-But that wasn’t in Dee’s plans.
-She raised her right arm to shoulder level, fingers clutching the air like she was holding a baseball.
+Dee raised her right arm, clutching the air like she was holding a baseball.
 When her telekinetic freeze hit the vehicles, their wheels spun and screamed, churning up acrid clouds of foul-smelling smoke.
 Screams erupted from inside the cars.
-Dee’s smirk turned into a predatory smile.

 Puny little meatlings.
 To think you can fight me with tiny metal fragments…ridiculous.
 Absolutely ridiculous.

 She began drawing the vehicles in, slowly but steadily.
-A few seconds later, the doors popped open and the soldiers poured out.
-They tried to run, but Dee’s mouth yawed open impossibly wide; her lower jaw reached down to her knees, and—
+The doors popped open and the soldiers poured out.
+They tried to run, but Dee’s mouth yawed wide.
+Her lower jaw reached down to her knees, and—

-—unleashed a torrent of armored, segmented coils, each one capped by a vicious, snapping mouth that looked a like a just-hatched xenomorph from the Aliens film franchise.
-They lashed and twirled, winding through the air in violent, whip-like twists.
-In a few seconds, the men were enveloped in a tangled rat’s nest of demonic tentacles, screaming and gibbering in wordless howls.
-Sharp-fanged mouths latched on to their gear and flesh, tearing through skin with vicious shakes of their eyeless heads, then diving into the open wound.
+—unleashed a torrent of armored, segmented coils, each one capped by a vicious, snapping mouth that resembled a just-hatched xenomorph from the Aliens film franchise .
+They lashed and twirled, winding through the air in violent, whip-like twists, enveloping the men in a rat’s nest of tentacles.
+Sharp-fanged mouths latched on to gear and flesh.
 The men were reduced from a seasoned cadre of highly trained operators into a writhing pile of bloody food.

-The screams became quiet, blubbering sobs, then dimmed and faded into hushed, oppressive silence.
-They’d arrived as warriors, but she’d taken that away; she’d revealed them to be humans, then animals, and now meat.
+They’d arrived as warriors, but she’d revealed them to be humans, then animals, and now meat.

 As it should be.
 She called the worms back.
-Her eyes opened as the last tentacle slid back into her mouth with a wet, sliding shhlllPP.
+The last tentacle slid back into her mouth with a wet, sliding shhlllPP.

 Who knows? she thought as she slid into the front of an intact car.